Estonia

 There are also two options for receiving payments:

-• Payments based on the insurance contract or
+- Payments on the basis of the insurance contract or

-The individual determines the sum contributed to the supplementary fund, which can be changed at any time.
-If the contributions are less than €6,000 or 15% of the gross income per year, contributions are not income-taxed.
+The sums of the contributions made to the supplementary funded pension can be determined by the person, and the amount of the contributions can be changed at any time.
+If the contributions to the supplementary funded pension are less than €6,000 or 15% of the gross income per year, no income tax is charged on the contributions.

 Legislated Leaves

-The duration of the annual vacation is 28 days.
-An extended vacation is granted in the case of some professions, such as state officials and local government officials, teachers, academic, pedagogical, and scientific staff, and others.
+The duration of the annual vacation is 28 days; an extended vacation is granted in case of some professions, such as state officials and local government officials, teachers, academic, pedagogical, and scientific staff, and others.
 National holidays and public holidays are not included in the vacation duration calculations.
-Employees may be granted unpaid leave at their request for a period established by the parties’ agreement.
+An employee may be granted unpaid leave at his or her request for a period of time established by agreement of the parties.

-• Parental leave – A mother or a father shall be granted parental leave at her or his request for raising a child of up to 3 years of age.
-The state pays the parental benefit.
-Together the maternity benefit and the parental benefit are paid for 575 days.
+- Parental leave – A mother or a father may be granted parental leave at her or his request to raise a child up to 3 years of age.
+The parental benefit is paid by the state.
+Together, the maternity benefit and the parental benefit are paid for a period of 475 days.

-• Sickness – in case of sickness, the employee can be given up to 182 calendar days of paid sick leave (max 250 days per year).
-The gross wage during this period is 70% of their last year’s average salary.
-The employer pays the wage from the 4th to the 8th day of sickness, and the state starts on the 9th day.
+- Sickness – in case of sickness, the employee can be given up to 182 calendar days of paid sick leave (max 250 days per year).
+The gross wage during this period is 70% of his or her last year’s average salary.
+The employer pays the wage from the 4th to the 8th day of sickness, and the state starting the 9th day.
+Many higher percentile employers pay the sickness benefit starting from the 1st or second day of sickness.

-Unemployment insurance is compulsory insurance collected to pay employees benefits in the event of unemployment.
+Unemployment insurance is a compulsory insurance that is collected to pay benefits to employees in the event of unemployment.
 All employees pay 1.6% of their gross earnings, and employers pay 0.8% of the payroll for unemployment insurance.
-Unemployment insurance is withheld from employees’ salaries automatically.
+Unemployment insurance is withheld from the employee’s salary automatically.
 Persons who are old enough to receive an old-age pension do not have to pay unemployment insurance.

 Unemployment insurance benefits are paid to legal residents of the EU.
-Insurance contributions must have been paid for at least 12 months of the previous 36 months to receive an unemployment insurance benefit.
+To receive an unemployment insurance benefit, unemployment insurance contributions must have been paid for at least 12 months of the previous 36 months.

-A legal resident of the EU has the right to apply for an unemployment insurance benefit from the country where they last worked and paid taxes.
-The period a person has worked and paid unemployment insurance contributions in other EU countries is considered when deciding whether and how long a person is entitled to receive the unemployment insurance benefit.
-The sum of the benefit paid by Estonia is calculated based on the wages earned in Estonia.
+A legal resident of the EU has the right to apply for unemployment insurance benefits from the country where he or she last worked and paid taxes.
+The time that a person has worked and paid unemployment insurance contributions in other EU countries is considered when deciding whether and how long he or she is entitled to receive the unemployment insurance benefit.
+The sum of the benefits paid by Estonia is calculated based on the wages earned in Estonia.

-If a person does not meet the conditions to receive an unemployment insurance benefit or has exhausted their rights to a benefit, they may still qualify for the state unemployment allowance.
+If a person does not meet the conditions to receive an unemployment insurance benefit, or if the person has exhausted their rights to a benefit, he/she may still qualify for the state unemployment allowance.

 The unemployment allowance is paid to unemployed persons who: